mapanet/NSE/docs/04_Import_INEGI_DCAH_2025.md

 ## 4.2 Load the 00as.shp into QGIS

-Verify NOM_ASEN is legible (data originally is Windows-1252 but file is load as UTF-8) (if needed, use layer Properties > Source > Windows-1252 to set encoding, check accents in Attributes table)
+Verify NOM_ASEN is legible (accents) data originally is Windows-1252 but file may be loaded as UTF-8) (if needed, use layer Properties > Source > Windows-1252 to set encoding, check accents in Attributes table)

 ### Export it as